-The Group's credit rating as determined by Standard and Poor (S&P) has been used to assess whether there has been a significant increase in credit risk in relation to the financial guarantees issued over the senior unsecured notes of MTN (Mauritius) Investments Limited.
-Following the downgrade in the Group's credit rating by S&P during 2021 (BB+ to BB-), it was determined that use of lifetime ECL for these debt instruments was appropriate as they were entered into prior to the downgrade.
+MTN Group Limited's credit rating (which is deemed the same as that of the Group) as determined by Standard and Poor (S&P) has been used to assess whether there has been a significant increase in credit risk in relation to the financial guarantees issued over the senior unsecured notes of MTN (Mauritius) Investments Limited.
+Following the downgrade in the Group's credit rating by S&P during the 2021 financial year (BB+ to BB-), it was determined that use of lifetime ECL for these debt instruments was appropriate as they were entered into prior to the downgrade.
 This assessment remained unchanged for the 2023 financial year.

 The following formula was used to determine the ECL: Exposure at Default x Probability of Default (PD) x Loss Given Default (LGD) x discount rate.
 PDs have been determined with reference to Refinitiv's Telecoms BB credit default swap (CDS) spreads adjusted to firstly BB-, being the Group's current credit rating by S&P, and then further for the difference in credit risk between the Group and MTN (Mauritius) Investments Limited.
 CDS's are forward looking and considered reflective of markets view on future potential losses and therefore default probabilities.
-The LGD specific to the Group was determined based on the S&P Ratings report dated 27 October 2022 at 35% (2022: 35%).
-The original effective interest rate of the underlying borrowings is used as the discount rate.
+The LGD specific to the Group was determined based on the S&P Ratings report dated 22 October 2022 at 35% (2022: 35%).
+The original effective interest rate of the underlying borrowing is used as the discount rate.